sploadie/authldaplocal/README.md

 $conf['plugin']['authldaplocal']['version']    = 3;
 ````
 ## Functions
 The backend will try to authenticate every login against the configured LDAP server.
 In addition it will look up every user in your local /conf/users.auth.php.
-When both conditions are met, the user is logged in.
+If the LDAP authenticates but the user does not exist locally, the user will be created.

 Groups may be acquired from the LDAP but it is recommended to create and use local groups.